cuplsensor/cuplbackend/docs/authentication.rst

 Testing
 --------
-For test, the OIDC provider is substituted with a mock https://www.npmjs.com/package/oauth2-mock-server
+For test, the OIDC provider is substituted with a mock https://www.npmjs.com/package/oauth2-mock-server.
+The test workflow sets this up first on ``http://127.0.0.1:3000``.

 Obtain an API Access Token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^